Navigator Ltd: Notable clients

 The firm was also involved in controversial contracts with the government of Alberta during the period of 2011 to 2013, during which time a Navigator employee Jason Hatcher acted as spokesperson for Premier of Alberta Jim Prentice.
 In 2014 the Auditor General of Alberta investigated the practice of awarding sole-source contracts to Navigator by Alberta Health and Municipal Affairs, eventually finding that proper contracting procedures had not been followed.
 In 2015 Wildrose Party of Alberta members accused the Prentice government of continuing to employ Navigator for its lobbying efforts.

 In 2014 the firm took on Jian Ghomeshi, a CBC host who was then accused of sexual misconduct and physical assault in the workplace.
 However, the firm soon cut ties with Ghomeshi.

 In 2015 Navigator expanded with the takeover of Playbook Communications.
 In 2018 Navigator acquired Haddon Strategy and relaunched it as True, aiming to work online more effectively.

 In 2020, after facing questions about falsifying her Indigenous heritage, filmmaker Michelle Latimer became a client of Navigator.

 During February 2022 protests in Ottawa against COVID-19 mitigations, the Ottawa Police Service hired Navigator to handle messaging.

 Hockey Canada hired Navigator in mid-2022 amid a scandal over its handling of sexual assault allegations.

+Special rapporteur on foreign interference and former governor general of Canada, David Johnston hired Navigator in 2023, but the partnership ended after a week.